monalisanpereira/budget-app/README.md

 # Todo
 ## MUST

-01/12 - make it possible to edit users' roles
+02/12 - make it possible to edit users' roles
         add return button to new/edit pages

-02/12 - fix bootstrap/rails 7 issue: dropdown not working when changing pages bc of turbolinks?

 03/12 - make video and submit